martyav/martyav.github.io/aboutme.md

 share-img: "martyav.github.io/img/softserveTwilight.jpg"
 ---

   In a previous life, I made pins, flyers, banners, posters, and cartoons for a variety of small nonprofits and businesses around NYC, such as [Community Health Action of Staten Island](https://www.chasiny.org/) and [Everything Goes Book Cafe](http://www.etgstores.com/bookcafe/).
 I also ghostwrote numerous short articles for sites such as Amazon and AskJeeves.

+  <i class="fa fa-puzzle-piece" aria-hidden="true"></i>

   I'm now a proud graduate of [Coalition for Queens](https://www.c4q.nyc/accesscode), a 10-month long tech fellowship that taught me the ins and outs of iOS and Swift.
 I am also a [Grow With Google](https://developers.googleblog.com/2017/10/grow-with-google-scholarships.html) scholarship recipient, currently learning Android development on the Intermediate track at [Udacity](https://www.udacity.com/grow-with-google).